johnttaylor/colony.pico/README.md

    To build an application or unit test, simply navigate to a leaf directory inside the `projects/` or `tests/` directories and run the `nqbp.py` script.
 All projects and unit tests are built by running the `nqbp.py` script.

 ### Example (Windows host)
-The following example is the script that builds the example "threads" project.
+The following example terminal session that builds the example "threads" project.
 The example starts with running the `env.bat` script.
 However, the `env.bat` script only needs to be run once per compiler per terminal window.

     c:\work\colony.pico>env.bat